hackatbrown/apis/docs/academic_api.md

 So we instead offset by id value.
 (If we sort the results, then we should offset by that value).
 This makes for ugly urls, but provides a better runtime.
-The user won't ever have to build one of these urls because it doesn't make sense to request the 25th-50th courses.
+The user won't ever have to build one of these urls because we provide a next field, and it doesn't make sense to request a particular offset.
+We answer the question, "What are the next 10 courses?" instead of "What are courses 30-39?"
 You see?
 They really just want some or all of them.

 Paging is implemented in /api/courses.py in paginate().
 Briefly,
 * `query_args` is by default a mongoengine query dictionary.
 This can be unpacked